adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D17
 Today I was working with Regex (regular expressions) this session was not completed, but I learned about this terminology and how to used.

+### R1D18
+Tonight I finished the Regex session, and I really learned a lot, this topic is very useful and it is used a lot to do validations.